pramonettivega/getting_started_ndp/README.md

 ## Getting Started

 We are going to work on our first project with NDP.
 Our project will address the *Mock Data Challenge*, by training and evaluating a classification model to segment vegetation fuels using 3D images.
-Before working the attached notebook, we are going to explore the data catalog and its main components, and go to the process of launching a computing instance.
+Before working the attached Jupyter notebook, we are going to explore the data catalog and its main components, and go to the process of launching a computing instance.

 **Catalog**

 One of the main features of NDP is the extensive data catalog.
-This catalog contains datasets, open knowledge networks, as well as streaming data from different collaborative organizations.
-When exploring the catalog, one of the first things you will notice is that each dataset is associated with the collaborative organization that provided the data for registration.
+This catalog contains datasets, streaming data, as well as Open Knowledge Networks from different collaborative organizations.
+When exploring the catalog, one of the first things you will notice is that each dataset is associated with the collaborative organization sharing the data.
 Organizations working in the different fields of science that are interested in making their data accessible for the development of AI atop of it are encouraged to register their data into NDP's catalog.

 Data location is facilitated through the incorporation of a search engine.
 To start, you can type *name of the dataset* into the search engine, which is the dataset that we will use for our first project:

 **IMAGE**

-Once you identify the dataset, you will notice that it has the following components:
+Once you identify the dataset, you can click on *View More*.
+You will notice the following components:

 - A description of the dataset
 - The associated metadata